Fast Volume Alignment by Frequency-Marched Newton Method: Additional Experiments

 \subsection{Empirical effective rank of Wigner blocks versus the theoretical bound}

-In Appendix~\ref{app:analysis_lowrank} we remark that, for each angular degree $l$, the Wigner block $A_l\in\C^{(2l+1)\times(2l+1)}$ of the rotational correlation admits a factorization such that $\rank(A_l)\le |K_l|$, where $K_l$ is the set of radial indices retained at degree $l$ by the eigenvalue cutoff $\Lambda$.
+In Appendix~\ref{app:analysis_lowrank} we remark that, for each angular degree $\ell$, the Wigner block $A_\ell\in\C^{(2\ell+1)\times(2\ell+1)}$ of the rotational correlation admits a factorization such that $\rank(A_\ell)\le |K_\ell|$, where $K_\ell$ is the set of radial indices retained at degree $\ell$ by the eigenvalue cutoff $\Lambda$.
 This provides a \emph{theoretical} (worst-case) rank upper bound determined purely by the truncation scheme.
 In practice, however, we observe substantially lower rank behavior.

-For selected degrees $l\in\{20,30,50,80\}$, see Figure~\ref{fig:block_sv}, the singular values exhibit a pronounced spectral gap: only a small number of modes carry significant mass, while the remaining singular values rapidly decay to a near-zero floor.
-Motivated by this behavior, we define the effective rank as
+For selected degrees $\ell\in\{20,30,50,80\}$, see Figure~\ref{fig:block_sv}, the singular values exhibit a pronounced spectral gap: only a small number of modes carry significant mass, while the remaining singular values rapidly decay to a near-zero floor.
+Motivated by this behavior, we define a gap-based effective rank by

-where $s_1(A_l)\ge s_2(A_l)\ge\cdots$ are the singular values of $A_l$ and $\rho$ is a fixed numerical tolerance.
+where $s_1(A_\ell)\ge s_2(A_\ell)\ge\cdots$ are the singular values of $A_\ell$ and $\rho$ is a fixed numerical tolerance.

-Figure~\ref{fig:block:rk} shows $r_{\mathrm{eff}}(l)$ alongside the upper-bound $|K_l|$ across degrees for $\rho = 0.2$.
-Across degrees, $r_{\mathrm{eff}}(l)$ stays well below $|K_l|$ with high-$l$ blocks approaching rank one.
-This indicates that the correlation is effectively supported on a low-dimensional subspace relative to the ambient $(2l+1)\times(2l+1)$ block size.
+Figure~\ref{fig:block:rk} shows $r_{\mathrm{eff}}(\ell)$ alongside the upper-bound $|K_\ell|$ across degrees for $\rho = 0.2$.
+Across degrees, $r_{\mathrm{eff}}(\ell)$ stays well below $|K_\ell|$ with high-$\ell$ blocks approaching rank one.
+This indicates that the correlation is effectively supported on a low-dimensional subspace relative to the ambient $(2\ell+1)\times(2\ell+1)$ block size.

 \a{0.7} \mz{1.5pt}